hoytech/quadrable/README.md

 Quadrable does not do this.
 Instead, every time a node is added, a numeric incrementing `nodeId` is allocated and the node is stored with this key.
 Although records are not de-duplicated, there are several advantages to this scheme:

 * Nodes are clustered together in the database based on when they were created.
-This takes advantage of the phenomenon known as locality of reference (FIXME link).
+This takes advantage of the phenomenon known as [locality of reference](https://medium.com/@adamzerner/spatial-and-temporal-locality-for-dummies-b080f2799dd).
 In particular, the top few levels of nodes in a tree are likely to reside in the same B-tree page.
 * When garbage collecting unneeded nodes, no locking or reference counting is required.
 A list of collectable nodeIds can be assembled using an LMDB read-only transaction, which does not interfere with any other transactions.
 The nodeIds it finds can simply be deleted from the tree, since nodeIds are never reused.
 * Intermediate nodes don't store the hashes of their two children nodes, but instead just the nodeIds.
 This means they only occupy 8+8 bytes, rather than 32+32.

-## nodeType
+### nodeType

 Internally there are several different types of nodes stored.